Do you know what the actual foreign exchange money conversion rate is?

 If you’re paying more than the market rate, you’re being charged an extra fee, whether the banks admit it or not.

-For years, the average Australian banks have been your only source to convert and send foreign money transfers.
-That is changing as companies like Flash FX are helping to bring transparency and accountability to the foreign exchange payments business!
+For years, the traditional Australian banks have been your only source to convert and send foreign money transfers.

 However, one recently launched company designed to challenge banks at one of their core services is Sydney based Flash Payments, a cutting edge fintech startup, engineered from the ground up to deliver transparent foreign exchange transfer services, without hidden fees.

 Flash Payments provides fast, secure and highly competitive foreign exchange conversion services as an alternative to the existing opaque, siloed and inefficient banking networks.

 Using the innovative Ripple technology platform and XRP, Ripple's digital currency, Flash Payments delivers extraordinary transparency, speed and transactional control to users.

 Coupled with an exceptional user experience by delivering extraordinary user control built into the latest technology, Flash Payments is setting a new level of service standard.

 With Flash Payments users pick the date; pick the rate; send funds like an email; track transfers like a package; all without any surprise charges.
 There are none.